 Our first visit to Singapore for a short layover, and had the opportunity to revisit this country many times for a weekend trip from Vietnam.

 With the help of our favorite travel bloggers, here is our recommended 4 days in Singapore itinerary.

-This itinerary includes what to do in Singapore in 4 days including popular and offbeat places, admission cost, places to eat, and other helpful Singapore travel tips.
+This itinerary includes what to do in Singapore in four days including popular and offbeat places, admission costs, places to eat, and other helpful Singapore travel tips.